nfq-frontend/Project-starter-doc/README.md

 To optimize CSS performance and avoid issues like specificity there are a few approaches that could be chosen:

--   Utility based (tailwind)
+####   Utility based (tailwind)

   -   When components don’t have to be isolated

   -   When you don’t have a big amount of snow flake (unique) components

   -   Advantages:

       -   Clear and consistent naming

       -   “Tree Shaking”

       -   Single source of truth for variables in config (e.g. spacing)

   -   Disadvantages:

       -   Lack of flexibility for components that require complex styling

       -   Might be hard to read for some developers

-    -   Isolation based (CSS modules, styled-components)
+####   Isolation based (CSS modules, styled-components)

   -   To have a collection of reusable components independent from any other library (e.g. tailwind)

+  -   Advantages:

+      -   Flexibility to implement custom styling that can not be archived by using utilities

+      -   Good for creating component libraries

   -   Disadvantages:

       -   Hard to maintain consistent proportions and spacing throughout components without having a central config

       -   File bundle size grows with more components because of the need of rewriting the same styles

--   Advantages:

-    -   Flexibility to implement custom styling that can not be archived by using utilities

-    -   Good for creating component libraries

-    -   Naming pattern based (BEM, OOCSS)
+####   Naming pattern based (BEM, OOCSS)

   -   Works well when you don’t have ability to adjust the FE build to add libraries like Tailwind or CSS modules

   -   Advantages:

       -   Avoids CSS conflicts by having unique contextual class names

       -   Better than pure CSS without any scalable solution

   -   Disadvantages:

       -   Hard to enforce a chosen naming convention, also there’s a log of disagreeing within the same convention

       -   Hard to read for developers who are not familiar with the convention (might be excessively long)

 ## 7. Global state